demiculus/mentalmodel/_mental_models/asymmetry.md

 I am going to Ubud from Canggu.
 What are some actions that would provide me with asymmetry?

-- Positive: Posting on social media to share a ride with strangers (might turn out to be a long-term friend, business partner, etc.).
+- _Positive_: Posting on social media to share a ride with strangers (might turn out to be a long-term friend, business partner, etc.).
-- Positive: If I observe my surroundings while traveling, I can stop to check out interesting places along the road.
+- _Positive_: If I observe my surroundings while traveling, I can stop to check out interesting places along the road.
-- Negative: Driving fast and crashing the car.
+- _Negative_: Driving fast and crashing the car.
-- Negative: If I'm not careful with my belongings, they might be stolen.
+- _Negative_: If I'm not careful with my belongings, they might be stolen.

 #### Example-2

 I am working on Colonist.io (my game).
 What are some actions that might provide me with asymmetry?

-- Positive: Streaming while working may provide followers, assistance, and much more.
+- _Positive_: Streaming while working may provide followers, assistance, and much more.
-- Positive: Working in public places may provide extra networking opportunities.
+- _Positive_: Working in public places may provide extra networking opportunities.
-- Negative: Streaming sensitive information may result in legal trouble or decrease our players' trust.
+- _Negative_: Streaming sensitive information may result in legal trouble or decrease our players' trust.

 #### Extra